Prathamesh-Jadhav-Pydev/todolist/README.md

-# Getting Started with Todo List App
+# Getting Started with Todo List App with React JS

 This project was bootstrapped with [Todo List App]